Trade disputes have cut Washington state exports by as much as 28 percent, report says

 Last spring, just as the cherry harvest was starting, China retaliated against U.S. tariffs on Chinese steel and aluminum by levying its own tariffs on U.S. farming goods, including cherries, said Frank Davis, an executive with Washington Fruit and Produce Co. in Yakima and a member of Wednesday’s panel.

-The tariffs effectively closed off China to Washington cherry growers, who had to divert their product to other markets, such as South Korea, Taiwan, or the U.S. domestic market.
+The tariffs effectively closed off China to state cherry growers, who had to divert their product to other markets, such as South Korea, Taiwan, or the U.S. domestic market.
 But because these secondary markets were already well supplied with cherries, the extra shipments led to depressed prices and significant losses.

-“It cut us in half,” said Davis, who noted that Washington cherry sales to China dropped from 3.2 million cartons in 2017 to 1.6 million cartons in 2018.
+“It cut us in half,” said Davis, who noted that state cherry sales to China dropped from 3.2 million cartons in 2017 to 1.6 million cartons in 2018.
 All told, Davis said, tariffs cost state cherry growers an estimated $60 million to $80 million in forgone profits.
 Without the tariffs, “we could have had a tremendous year,” Davis said.
 “But we ended up having an average year.”

 Another less-than-tremendous result may await Washington’s apple growers, who recently finished their harvest and are now just testing the newly tariffed export market.
 State apple officials estimate that existing and threatened tariffs with Mexico, China and India, which together account for more than half of state exports, could mean between $120 million and $130 million in lost potential profits, said Davis, who is also a member of the state apple commission.